ssoi/scala-99-problems/README.md

-scala-99-problems
+99 Problems (in Scala)
 =================

-Noodling around with 99 Problems for Scala
+Noodling around with [99 Problems](http://aperiodic.net/phil/scala/s-99/) for Scala: